netobserv/network-observability-operator/README.md

 ### Grafana

 Grafana can be used to retrieve and show the collected flows from Loki.
-If you used the `make` commands provided above to install NetObserv from the repository, you should already have Grafana installed and configured.

-Else you can [find here](https://github.com/netobserv/documents/blob/main/hack_loki.md#grafana) some help to install Grafana if needed.
+If you used the `make` commands provided above to install NetObserv from the repository, you should already have Grafana installed and configured with Loki data source.
+Otherwise, you can install Grafana by following the instructions [here](https://github.com/netobserv/documents/blob/main/hack_loki.md#grafana), and add a new Loki data source that matches your setup.
+If you used the provided quick install path for Loki, its access URL is `http://loki:3100`.

-Then import [this dashboard](./config/samples/dashboards/Network%20Observability.json) in Grafana.
+To get dashboards, import [this file](./config/samples/dashboards/Network%20Observability.json) into Grafana.
 It includes a table of the flows and some graphs showing the volumetry per source or destination namespaces or workload:

 ![Grafana dashboard](./docs/assets/netobserv-grafana-dashboard.png)